Developing a Partnership

 Perhaps the most important partnerships LBS programs have are those that happen through Literacy Services Planning and Coordination (LSPC).
 LBS programs should be as responsive to the needs of their individual communities as possible, yet they need to avoid duplication of services or confusion about services in their communities.
 They need to work out referral processes.
 This is accomplished through the LSPC process.

-“The annual LBS funding cycle begins with the service providers in each community meeting in a planning and coordination (LSPC) process to determine literacy services for the next fiscal year,” LBS Service Provider Guidelines, April 2013.
+“The annual LBS funding cycle begins with the service providers in each community meeting process to determine literacy services needs for the next fiscal year,” LBS Service Provider Guidelines, October 2016.
 Bringing all the LBS service providers together annually to create a Literacy Service Plan (LSP), and regularly thereafter to review, evaluate and update the plan, determines:

 - if there are obvious gaps in service